vidjil/vidjil/doc/admin.md

 parent group.
 Any patient created for the parent group will be accessible by any member of one of the child groups.

+### Example: converting a previous user account into a group account

+Sometimes a user has a account, does some analyses, and then want to create accounts for other members of her team.
+The following procedure makes that the data uploaded by the user will be available to the whole group.

+- Modify the personal group of this user by renaming it to a group account, such as `lab_xxx`
+- Create a new personal group for this user.
+  This is simply a new group with a name as `user_xxx`, where `xxx` is the id of this user.
+- Attach the user to this new group `user_xxx`
+- Create the new users and attach them to the first group `lab_xxx`.

 ## Adding an user to a group

 Adding a user to a group gives him access to the data of the group.